Australian golden whistler: Behaviour

-Status
+Conservation status

 The Australian golden whistler is considered to be of least concern, and it is generally described as common to fairly common.

 The Norfolk golden whistler (P. p. xanthoprocta) declined for many years due to habitat loss and fragmentation and possibly also due to introduced predators such as the black rat.
 Most of the population is now restricted to the Norfolk Island National Park.
 This has resulted in it being listed as vulnerable by the Australian Government.
 Another island subspecies, the Lord Howe golden whistler (P. p. contempta) remains common, but was listed as vulnerable by the Australian Government due to its small range.
 It is not listed anymore.